wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/VSMOverview.md

 - Data and actions are protected from access in wrong states
 - Encourages smaller, single-purpose, least-knowledge models
 - Encourages engineers to split up complex functionality between multiple nested views, resulting in simpler feature code
-- Encourages exhaustive error handling
+- Intuitively encourages exhaustive error handling
 - State & model definitions are a simple and clear description of the feature requirements (for ease of maintenance)
 - Implementation code is easy to read
 - Passively encourages "Shifting Left" via Behavior-driven Development principles